 In addition to carrying energy, GTP also plays a vital role in G-protein cell signaling pathways.
 The term “G-protein” actually comes from the “G” in “GTP” – the same G that’s found in the genetic code.

 G-proteins are a special type of protein that can cause signaling cascades with important and complex consequences within a cell.
-G-proteins are turned “on” or “off” by the phosphorylation of GTP.
+When GTP is phosphorylated, these G-proteins can be turned on or off.